WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 In order to be compliant with the current state of the COALA IP protocol, the following requirements should be fulfilled:

-- Is an Identity resolved within the Internet, then it's data can be integrity-checked cryptographically (content-addressed storage provided by IPFS and IPLD is favored)
+- Is an Identity resolved within the Internet, then it's data can be integrity-checked cryptographically (compare: content-addressed storage provided by IPFS and IPLD is favored)
 - Preferred serialization formats of an Identity object are JSON, JSON-LD or IPLD
 - A resulting specification regarding Identity management respects the immutability of data